bswck/configzen/README.md

 IPv4Address('127.0.0.1')
 ```

-modify them, if the Pydantic model allows it:
+modify them, if the pydantic model allows it:

 ```python
 >>> db_config.host = "0.0.0.0"